HAL 9000: Legacy

-The 1993 educational game Where in Space Is Carmen Sandiego? features a digital assistant named the VAL 9000, a homage to HAL 9000.

 Apple Inc.'s 1999 website advertisement "It was a bug, Dave" was made by meticulously recreating the appearance of HAL 9000 from the movie.
 Launched during the era of concerns over Y2K bugs, the ad implied that HAL's behavior was caused by a Y2K bug, before driving home the point that "only Macintosh was designed to function perfectly".

-In 2003, HAL 9000 was one of the first robots to be inducted into the Robot Hall of Fame in Pittsburgh, Pennsylvania.
-There is a loose physical replica of the main HAL interface at the Carnegie Science Center in Pittsburgh.

-In the 2008 Pixar animated film WALL-E, the robotic antagonist AUTO was designed as a conscious homage to HAL 9000.
+A team from TRACLabs Inc. has developed an artificial intelligence called "CASE" (Cognitive Architecture for Space Agents), based on HAL 9000.
+The AI was developed to run a planetary base.
+In 2018, the company partnered with NASA to implement CASE into analogs, places where volunteers simulate life in outer planets.